 The trails are well kept, and even with the sand blowing around the trails have markers to keep you on track.
 I did take some off-trail walks to the top of some of the dune caps for the view.
 The environment has what I would consider moon-like with little vegetation in the area of the dunes themselves.
 You need to look for the trail markers to be able to stay on the trail.
 Venturing off the trail does not seem to be any big deal, and I did do so to get some views of the park overall.

 Walking within the part was difficult at times and I had to empty my shoes several times.
-Sandals might have been better assuming I have sunscreen on my feet.
+Sandals might have been better assuming I has sunscreen on my feet.
 The reflection back up from the sun was intense at times.
-The overall temperate climate was much milder than I was expecting, but in July/August I’m sure that changes.
+The overall temperate climate was much more mild than I was expecting, but in July/August I’m sure that changes.

 The White Sands National Monument is unique and well worth the visit.
-The area has some extremely fun activities from sand surfing to sledding and hiking amongst the numerous sand dunes.
-The elevation helps to keep the park cooler than one would expect but make sure to come prepared with chapstick, sunscreen, comfortable clothing, and plenty of water.
+The area has some extremely fun activities from sand surfing to sledding, and hiking amongst the numerist sand dunes.
+The elevation helps to keep the park cooler than one would expect but make sure to come prepared with chapstick, sunscreen, comfortable clothing and plenty of water.

-If you are interested in other areas to explore within New Mexico see the list of articles and video below.
+If your interested in other areas to explore within New Mexico see the list of articles and video below.

 Some additional articles on places from around the USA and the world.